8-MOP Side Effects

 Generic Name: methoxsalen

-Note: This page contains information about the side effects of methoxsalen.
-Some of the dosage forms included on this document may not apply to the brand name 8-MOP.
+Note: This document contains side effect information about methoxsalen.
+Some of the dosage forms listed on this page may not apply to the brand name 8-MOP.

 For the Consumer